molgenis/molgenis-emx2/docs/use_updownload.md

 # Up and download tool

-In the main menu chose 'up/download'.
+In the main menu choose 'up/download'.

 You then will have the option to

 ## Download

-You can data download in
+You can download data in

 * Excel
 * Csv/Zip
 * RDF
 * TTl

-You can download [schema](use_schema.md) in
+You can download a [schema](use_schema.md) in

 * JSON
 * YAML